Bodagama Chandima

 As of 2014, he was the Chief Sangha Nayaka in Taiwan for Sri Lanka and also the Advisor of International Religious and Cultural Affairs to the President of Sri Lanka.

 Early life and education

 Chandima was born in 1957 in Thanamalwila, a remote village of southern Sri Lanka.
-In 1970, at the age of thirteen, he was ordained as a novice monk (Pali:saamanera) by Dodampahala Sri Rathanajoti, the chief sangha nayaka of southern Sri Lanka and Atthudawe Gnanananda, the abbot of the Ratmalana Sri Vijayarama temple.
+In 1970, at the age of thirteen, he was ordained as a novice monk (Pali "saamanera") by Dodampahala Sri Rathanajoti, the chief sangha nayaka of southern Sri Lanka and Atthudawe Gnanananda, the abbot of the Ratmalana Sri Vijayarama temple.
 In 1980, Chandima received higher ordination (Pali: bhikkhu upasampada) from the committee of Malwattha Sangha Community.

 He attended the Mantinda Pirivena monastery in Matara to receive primary education and then moved to Subhararama Pirivena in Nugegoda for secondary education.
-In 1982, entered Buddhasravaka Bhiksu University in Anuradhapura and obtained the Thripitakavedi Degree having completed the five-year programme devised to master in Pali, Sanskrit, English, Sinhala, Hindi, Buddhist Philosophy and Culture, Abhidharma, and Logic.
+In 1982, he began studying at the Buddhasravaka Bhiksu University in Anuradhapura.
+Here he obtained the Thripitakavedi Degree after completing the five-year programme that encompassed learning Pali, Sanskrit, English, Sinhala, Hindi, Buddhist Philosophy and Culture, Abhidharma, and Logic.